JazmineMT/ContentGuide/03-grammar-and-mechannics.md

 ### Small Code References

-For small code references, such as an SDK method or parameter from a webhook event, always contain it in backticks
+For small code references, such as an SDK method or a parameter from a webhook event, always contain the code in backticks.

 > ✅   The `getOfferings` method will fetch the Offerings from RevenueCat